 The first conversion method is for taxpayers not subject to Section 460 (long-term contracts) that want to change to the cash method in 2018.
 This is best explained in two steps.

-- a.
-Start from an accrual-based book’s net income and subtract the end-of-year (EOY) accounts receivable balance, EOY prepaid expense balance, beginning-of-year (BOY) accounts payable balance, and BOY accrued expenses balance.
+- Start from an accrual-based book’s net income and subtract the end-of-year (EOY) accounts receivable balance, EOY prepaid expense balance, beginning-of-year (BOY) accounts payable balance, and BOY accrued expenses balance.

-- b.
-Add BOY accounts receivable balance, BOY prepaid expense balance, EOY accounts payable balance, and EOY accrued expenses balance.
+- Add BOY accounts receivable balance, BOY prepaid expense balance, EOY accounts payable balance, and EOY accrued expenses balance.
 This converts the current year accrual basis net income into a cash basis net income.

 - Calculate the 481(a) adjustment.
 To do this, start with 0 and subtract the BOY accounts receivable balance, subtract the BOY prepaid expense balance, add the BOY accounts payable balance and add BOY accrued expenses balance.
 If this is a positive number, then you can spread the adjustment over 4 years.
 If this is a negative number, you can take entire 481(a) adjustment in year 1.